-The List of Effective Pages gives the date of the most recent version of each page of the manual.
-Within the manual, changes since the most recent edition are indicated by printing the date of the update on the bottom of the page, and by marking the changes with a vertical bar in the margin.
-If an update is incorporated when an edition is reprinted, these bars are removed but the dates are retained.
+The List of Effective Pages gives the date of the current edition and of any pages changed in updates to that edition.
+Within the manual, any page changed since the last edition is indicated by printing the date the changes were made on the bottom of the page.
+Changes are marked with a vertical bar in the margin.
+If an update is incorporated when an edition is reprinted, these bars are removed but the dates remain.
 No information is incorporated into a reprinting unless it appears as a prior update.
 To verify that your manual contains the most current information, check that the date printed at the bottom of the page matches the date listed below for that page.